GenericMappingTools/gmt/doc_modern/rst/source/grdcut.rst

 .. only:: not man

-    grdcut - Extract subregion from a grid
+    Extract subregion from a grid

 Synopsis
 --------